stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ### Sub-Pass Dependencies

-The last synchronisation mechanism provided by Vulkan are _subpass dependencies_ that specify memory and execution dependencies between the stages of a render-pass.
+The last synchronisation mechanism provided by Vulkan is _subpass dependencies_ that specify memory and execution dependencies between the stages of a render-pass.

 We first add a new transient data type to the sub-pass class that specifies a dependency: